 “If fleas are the problem, why is my pet still itchy in the winter?”
 In warm climates or in our homes, fleas may survive in low numbers year-round.
 Because flea allergy is so common, we recommend that complete flea control be instituted before proceeding with diagnostics for other allergies and that year-round flea control be maintained for all allergy patients.

 Some pets develop specific hypersensitivities to components of their diets.
-The allergen usually is a major protein or carbohydrate ingredient such as beef, chicken, pork, corn, wheat, or soy.
+Allergen usually is a major protein or carbohydrate ingredient such as beef, chicken, pork, corn, wheat, or soy.
 Minor ingredients such as preservatives or dyes are also potential allergens.
 The diagnosis of food allergy requires that we test your pet by feeding special strict diets that contain only ingredients that he has never eaten before.
 This is often achieved by feeding a prescription diet for a period of 10 to 16 weeks.
 If the signs resolve, a challenge is performed by feeding the former diet and watching for a return of the itching.
 If this occurs, a diagnosis of food allergy is confirmed.

-Atopic dermatitis (AD) is an inherited predisposition to develop skin problems from exposure to variety of commonplace and otherwise harmless substances including the pollens of weeds, grasses and trees, as well as house dust mites and mold spores.
-Diagnosis of AD is made based on the results of intradermal skin testing or by in vitro blood testing.
+Atopic dermatitis (AD) is an inherited predisposition to develop skin problems from exposure to a variety of commonplace and otherwise harmless substances including the pollens of weeds, grasses, and trees, as well as house dust mites and mold spores.
+Diagnosis of AD is made based on the results of intradermal skin testing or in vitro blood testing.
 Evaluating the results of these tests helps us compile a list of allergens for a “vaccine” to decrease the pet’s sensitivity.
 Sometimes multiple skin and/or blood tests are necessary to accurately assess the patient’s allergies.

 Allergies are often the underlying cause of recurring skin and/or ear infections.
 Bacterial and yeast infections, though secondary to the allergy, can cause an increase in your pet’s level of itching.
 Long-term treatment with antibiotics and anti-yeast medications is commonly required, along with medicated bathing programs.